elasticluster/elasticluster/docs/usage.rst

   option is given).

-This process can take several minutes, depending on the load of the cloud, the configuration of the cluster and your connection speed. `Elasticluster` usually print very few information on what's happening, if you run it with `-v` it will display a more verbose output (including output of ansible command) to help you understanding what is actually happening.
+This process can take several minutes, depending on the load of the cloud, the configuration of the cluster and your connection speed.
+By default, `Elasticluster` will print a very limited amount of information with resepect to what's happening.
+If you run it with the `-v` option, it will display more verbose output (including output of ansible command) to help you understanding what is actually happening.

 After the setup process is done a summary of the created cluster is printed, similar to the following::